jeffrey-io/www-jeffrey-io/input/keystone-201505.markdown

 My goal is to try to balance a bit of joy with a bit of intensity.
 I found the slow carb diet too intense when I was exercising, and this threw me off course.
 The ravenous hunger after seven miles consumed me.
 If I can satisfy the intense hunger and desires on thursday through sunday without over indulgence, then maybe I can endure three days.

+# 5/12 Update

+Today was a bit rough, and I went off the reservation.
+Namely, there were butterscotch sandies available.
+They were amazing.
+This was probably triggered due to having some barley soup.
+I also had a bit of froyo, but not enough since it was either really slow or it ran out.

+# 5/14 Update

+I was hoping to avoid eating carbs today, but it is 2:00am.
+I'm tired as heck, and I'm hungry.
+So, I had some of the emergency carbs I keep on hand for this reason.

+I have experienced diet related insomnia before, but it wasn't as bad last week.
+Now, it's pretty bad.

+I'll try to behave the rest of the day.

+This is hard, and it's only three days.